 - appearing sad, irritable, or tearful

-- decreased interest in activities once found pleasurable
+- a decreased interest in activities your child once

 - difficulty concentrating